city

 $10.04 million and up $1,082,800 16.0% $10.04 million

-*The taxable estate is the total above the exemption of $4 million.
+*The taxable estate is the amount above the $4 million exemption.

-**The rate threshold is the point at which the marginal estate tax rate goes into effect.
+**The rate threshold indicates the point at which various marginal estate tax rates take effect.

 How Does the Illinois Estate Tax Differ from the Federal Estate Tax?